uglyboxer/uglyboxer.github.io/_posts/2015-10-08-documentation.md

 Phew, I'm going to bed.
 Maybe, I'll make them pretty tomorrow.

 p.s.
 Let's not do it that way again, I vote for skipping all the research next time, and just getting it done.
 Happy documenting!

+<a name='tldr'></a>UPDATE (1/2/16):  Face-palm time.
+Okay, maybe it wasn't there before, but there is box to tick in the (Read the Docs)[https://readthedocs.org/] admin/advanced settings for your build.
+It says:  Give the virtual environment access to the global site-packages dir.

+Numpy and scipy seem to be living here.
+Tick that and ignore the paragraphs of nonsense above.
+Sheesh.